 Night Shift Brewing – Local craft beers in a lively atmosphere.
 Located in Everett, hang out at Night Shift more so for the atmosphere than the beer.

 Guide to Day Trips Outside of Boston; Which Day Trips Should You Take Out of the City?

 You can skim the surface of Boston in about three days.
 If you plan on staying longer and are looking to venture outside of the city, there are tons of places to take day trips too!
-My favorite thing about the east coast is how easy it is to cross state borders in the matter of hours.
+My favorite thing about the east coast is how easy it is to cross state borders in a matter of hours.
 Want to eat lobster on the coast of Maine?
 Head north!
 Looking for hiking?
 Drive to Acadia National Park!

 While I was in Boston I was able to make two days trips out of the city.
-My first day trip took me to the fun and fresh gay capital of America, Provincetown, MA.
+My first-day trip took me to the fun and fresh gay capital of America, Provincetown, MA.
 Where the art scene is as good as the seafood and a festival can be attended any summer weekend.
-My second day trip took me to Newport, RI where I felt part of the rich and famous touring the infamous Newport Mansions.
+My second-day trip took me to Newport, RI where I felt part of the rich and famous touring the infamous Newport Mansions.
 If you fancy a day trip I’d highly recommend checking out these two locations.

 Did I miss anything in this guide to Boston?
 Let me know in the comments below!

 Do you prefer visuals?
 Head over to my Instagram page/highlight reel for a look at my time in Boston!

 Are you interested in being a travel nurse in Seattle?
 Read the Travel Nurse Guide to Seattle to brush up on the city before arriving!